Tripsta S.A.: History

 Tripsta S.A. was founded in 2005, originally under the brand name travelplanet24, by Philipp Brinkmann (CEO) and Kristof Keim (CCO) in Athens, Greece.
 In 2010, Tripsta S.A. was formed in response to European expansion.
+Tripsta S.A. maintained its headquarters in Athens and had a remote office in Bucharest.

-By 2010, Tripsta S.A. entered its first foreign market (Poland) and by 2015 expanded to forty-five additional markets.
+By 2010, Tripsta S.A. entered Poland, its first foreign market, and by 2015 had expanded to forty-five additional markets.

-In 2014, the company received 3.5 million EUR in funding for growth from the European Investment Fund.
+In 2014, the company received €3.5 million in growth funding from the European Investment Fund.

+In March 2015, Tripsta S.A. acquired and integrated its competitor airtickets.
+The acquisition made Tripsta S.A. the largest ecommerce company in Greece.
+It consolidated the technology and customer base of the two companies.

-As of 2017, the company serves over one million customers and has gross bookings exceeding .5bn EUR.
+As of 2017, the company served over one million customers and had gross bookings exceeding €500 million.

-Tripsta S.A. maintains its headquarters in Athens, Greece and has a remote office in Bucharest, Romania.

 Suspension of operations

-Tripsta S.A. suspended operations, in particular issuance of new travel tickets in June 2018 due to a failure of its new business plan and subsequent inability to repay debts of up to 70 million euros to IATA and its members.
-As a result of this airtickets.gr converted its operation into a metasearch engine and travelplanet24 was restricted into selling solely ferry tickets.
+Citing a "massive liquidity problem", Tripsta S.A. suspended operations in June 2018 when it was unable to repay debts up to €70 million to IATA and its members.
+As a result airtickets.gr converted its operation into a metasearch engine and travelplanet24 was restricted into selling solely ferry tickets.
 Additionally it aimed to close down their office in Romania affecting around 100 employees.
 Tripsta blamed partner Travelport for this outcome and initiated legal actions against it, with Travelport denying the accusations.
 Airtickets.gr founder Dimitris Kontogeorgos publicly blamed Tripsta for failing to protect the reputation of airtickets.gr, as he claimed that Tripsta allowed its financial problems to be linked to airtickets.gr.

+Tripsta has not subsequently resumed operations.
+The airtickets.gr portal and the ferry operations of travelplanet24 continue.